ddcovery/ddinject-js/README.md

 **Remarks**:
 * The _dependencies_ object can't be modified: if you try to create, change or delete any property an exception will be raised.
-* Trying to acces an unexisting dependency will raise an exception
+* Trying to access an unexisting dependency will raise an exception

 A provider can be added using **add**, **addTransient** and **addSingleton**